Country corridor · Germany to the United States

 See the audience page →

-RFQ and RFP response architecture.
+RFQ and RFP response system.

-An English-language response stack written for the US procurement reader: cover letter posture, executive summary, US installed base, US service and parts, US-firm USD pricing, US compliance and regulatory mapping, and a US peer reference list where one exists.
+An English-language response stack written for the US procurement buyer: cover letter posture, executive summary, US installed base, US service and parts, US-firm USD pricing, US compliance and regulatory mapping, and a US peer reference list where one exists.
 The technical attachments come after.

-Read the handbook →
+Open the handbook →

 Browse the Knowledge hub →